trianglefraternitymtu/slack-announcement-approval/README.md

 Option | Default Value | Description
 :---|:---:|:---:
 Post channel | #general | The selected channel that is ultimatly trying to be posted too.
 This has to be a public channel.
-Approval channel | Person who added the app to the team | The channel where an post needs approval from.
+Approval channel [1] | Person who added the app to the team | The channel where an post needs approval from.
 Typically a "Executive Board" kind of channel that is typically private.
 Admin only approval | True | In the channel that the request will be sent to, allow only a team admin to respond.
 This is for the case where there are both team admins and non-admins in the approval channel.
 Admin only login | True | Only an admin can change these settings.
 This can be disabled, but requires and team admin or owner to login to disable it.

+[1] This list is determined by the user who added the app to the team in the first place.
+If you have a dummy account to just hold authentication tokens, this user would also have to be in the private channel you want to select.